UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

  $ curl -X GET -H "Range: bytes=10-42" ....

-Similarly, to upload a file localfile to a remote file newfile
+Similarly, to upload a file localfile to a remote file newfile:

 .. code:: console